 Choosing between AI research programs often comes down to a trade-off between price and outcomes.
 Algoverse and BLAST AI sit at different points on that spectrum.
-BLAST AI is one of the more affordable options at $1,460 for an 8-week summer intensive.
+BLAST AI costs $1,460 for an 8-week summer program.
 Algoverse costs $3,325 for 12 weeks and extends as needed until your project is complete.

 The price difference is real.
 But so is the difference in where your research ends up.
 BLAST AI does not submit student work to top-tier AI conferences like NeurIPS, ICML, or ICLR.
 Algoverse does -- and maintains a 68-73% acceptance rate at those venues.